kavita2310/Machine-Learning/README.md

 •	Compare model perfomance to select the best approach for price prediction.<br>

 # Data Set
-The dataset use for this project contains information such as:
+The dataset use for this project contains information such as:<br>
-.
-Airline: IndiGo,Air India,Jet Airways,SpiceJet,Multiple carriers,GoAir,Vistara,Air Asia,ect.
+•	Airline: IndiGo,Air India,Jet Airways,SpiceJet,Multiple carriers,GoAir,Vistara,Air Asia,etc.<br>
-.
-Date of Journey: The day on which the journey begins.
+•	Date of Journey: The day on which the journey begins.<br>
-.
-Source: A person where something comes.(Banglore,Kolkata,Delhi,etc) .
-Destination: The place where person is going.(Kolkata,Munbai,Cochin,etc) .
-Route: A way from one place to another.
+•	Source: A person where something comes.(Banglore,Kolkata,Delhi,etc)<br>
+•	Destination: The place where person is going.(Kolkata,Munbai,Cochin,etc)<br>
+•	Route: A way from one place to another.<br>
-.
-Departure time: The time at which a public conveyance is scheduled to depart from a given point of origin.
+•	Departure time: The time at which a public conveyance is scheduled to depart from a given point of origin.<br>
-.
-Arrival time: The time when a person  scheduled to arrive at a destination, or has arrived.
+•	Arrival time: The time when a person  scheduled to arrive at a destination, or has arrived.<br>
-.
-Duration: How long its flight.
+•	Duration: How long its flight.<br>
-.
-Total stops: How mant stop they have.
+•	Total stops: How mant stop they have.<br>
-.
-Additional_Info: What kind they have extra imformation.
+•	Additional_Info: What kind they have extra imformation.<br>
-.
-Price: Price of the fight they pay.
+•	Price: Price of the fight they pay.<br>

 # Technologies used:
-.
-Pandas and NumPy: For data manipulating and processing.
+•	Pandas and NumPy: For data manipulating and processing.<br>
-.
-Matplotlib and Seabone for data visualization and analysis.
+•	Matplotlib and Seabone for data visualization and analysis.<br>
-.
-Machine Learning: Evaluate multiple machine learning models.
+•	Machine Learning: Evaluate multiple machine learning models.<br>
-.
-Python used for data analysis and model building.
+•	Python used for data analysis and model building.<br>

 # Model Evaluation Metrics:

-.
-Score: The goodness of fit.
+•	Score: The goodness of fit.<br>
-.
-Bar graph: What columns are very important.
+•	Bar graph: What columns are very important.<br>
-.
-Root mean squared error(RMSE): To meassure prediction error.
+•	Root mean squared error(RMSE): To meassure prediction error.<br>
-.
-Mean Absolute Error(MEA): To assume prediction accuracy.
+•	Mean Absolute Error(MEA): To assume prediction accuracy.<br>